Five facts about PCSOs

 Fact 5: Over the last year, nine PCSOs have received commendations from the Chief Constable for a range of activity including: community engagement, dealing with suicide attempts, detaining suspects, giving life-saving aid and supporting a blackmail investigation.
 PCSOs have also been recognised in the Force’s Annual Awards for their compassion, inspirational behaviour and courage.

-Our latest recruitment drive to become a PCSO is due to launch in October 2019.
+Our latest recruitment drive to become a PCSO is open now – apply before 2nd March 2020.